ajoshiusc/auto_resection_mask/README.md

 This tools Coregisters pre and post-op MRI images and identifies resection.

+Here is an [example dataset](https://drive.google.com/drive/folders/1vuI-YwELv8ZMxgxF7ioWN9ceHjArwV91) to run through the module.

 The code is documented in the jupyter notebook main_automask.ipynb

 This notebook shows an example workflow to delineate resection on MRI image.